-Leeds Bankruptcy Lawyers – Bankruptcy Attorney
+Leeds Bankruptcy Lawyers & Moody Bankruptcy Attorney

-Call us Today!
-(205) 201-1789
+Call us today at (205) 201-1789

 In Leeds, Alabama, our bankruptcy attorneys charge $850 to file most Chapter 7 bankruptcy cases in and around Jefferson County.
 If debt is becoming a struggle you can no longer deal with, our Leeds bankruptcy lawyers can help you gain financial relief via bankruptcy and are here to guide you through the entire process.

-Filing for Bankruptcy in Leeds
+Bankruptcy Attorney in Leeds & Moody

 Once your initial consultation with our Leeds bankruptcy lawyer is set up, you’ll receive a questionnaire that you’ll need to fill out and bring with you to the appointment.
 If a phone appointment is what you opted for, one of our Leeds bankruptcy attorneys will call you back, normally the same day, and quickly go over your financial situation in general.
 Should an in person consultation still be necessary after this, then we can set up a meeting in our Birmingham office.